harryreyesnieva/harryreyesnieva.github.io/projects.md

 **A Multicenter Randomized Controlled Trial of Pharmacist-Directed Transitional Care to Reduce Post-Hospitalization Utilization**
 National Institute on Aging (NIA) R01 AG 058911-01
 Project Manager (Site PI: Schnipper)
-Aim: To measure the impact of pharmacist-led discharge (PHARM-DC) interventions on post-discharge utilization within 30 days.
-We will also identify patient sub-populations most likely to benefit from PHARM-DC.
+Aim: To measure the impact of pharmacist-led discharge (PHARM-DC) interventions on post-discharge utilization within 30 days and identify patient subpopulations most likely to benefit from PHARM-DC.

 **Novel electronic health record phenotyping of LGBTQ intersectional identities and associated health disparities using natural language processing and machine learning**
 Harvard Catalyst